-In particular, under the GPD function in equation~(\ref{equ20}), the fiducial density for $\mu$ when $\mu$ is conditioned to lie in one of the intervals $(-\infty, 0)$ or $(0, \infty)$ would be derived using the moderate fiducial argument, while, under the GPD function in equation~(\ref{equ21}), the fiducial density for $\mu$ when $\mu$ is conditioned to lie in one of the subsets $(-b, b)$ or $(-\infty,-b) \cup (b, \infty)$ would also be derived using this type of fiducial argument.
-Taking into account the intuitive appeal of the moderate fiducial argument that was discussed in Section~\ref{sec8}, the case can be made that the partial dependence on this argument that has been identified should mean that, under the same assumptions about the reference set $R$ and the resolution $\lambda$ as made in previous sections, the relative external strength of the fiducial density $f(\mu\,|\,\sigma^2,x)$, when $\mu$ is unrestricted over the whole of the real line, and when either of the GPD functions in question is used, should be regarded as being reasonably high in many situations where the use of the GPD function concerned is considered to be adequate.
+In particular, when using either of the GPD functions of $\mu$ in ques\-tion, the fiducial density of $\mu$ given $\sigma^2$ if $\mu$ was conditioned to lie in either of the sets $\{\mu: \omega_G(\mu) = \mathtt{d}\}$ or $\{\mu: \omega_G(\mu) = 1\}$ would be derived by using the moderate fiducial argument.
+Therefore, assuming that, if $\mu$ had been conditioned to lie in either of the sets $\{ \mu: \omega_G(\mu) = \mathtt{d} \}$ or $\{ \mu: \omega_G(\mu) = 1 \}$ then there would have been no or very little pre-data knowledge about $\mu$ over the set concerned given a value for $\sigma^2$, it can be argued that, given the intuitive appeal of using the moderate fiducial argument in certain situations that was discussed in Section~\ref{sec8}, it would be much easier to justify the type of unrestricted fiducial density $f(\mu\,|\,\sigma^2,x)$ that is of main interest as being an appropriate representation of our post-data knowledge about $\mu$ given $\sigma^2$ by making use of the partial dependence on the moderate fiducial argument that has just been identified, rather than by using Bayesian reasoning.
+Finally, it can be easily shown that if the fiducial density $f(\mu\,|\,\sigma^2,x)$ is determined using either of the GPD functions in equations~(\ref{equ20}) and~(\ref{equ21}), then this fiducial density and the fiducial density $f(\sigma^2\,|\,\mu,x)$ that was specified much earlier in equation~(\ref{equ29}) are compatible and the joint fiducial density for $\mu$ and $\sigma^2$ that they directly define is unique.